 You have two options: the easy one, and the right one.
 The easy one is for those who’re in a hurry or simply don’t care much — order Keto Salad Bowl and some water.
 The keto Chipotle guide is over, thank you very much for reading.

 Just kidding, though it makes some sense.
 The so-called “right” way (right isn’t carved in stone) is to know which ingredients are good for you and which are not, and to be able to combine various dishes that fit your nutritional criteria.

 Let’s speak of those ingredients, young Padawan.
 The dark side comes first:

 - Flour Tortilla.
 When rolled into a burrito and wrapped in foil, it might falsely appear to look like a lightsaber grip.
 Use the force to push those 50g carbs away.

 - Chips.
 Since the inhibitor chips eventually failed to execute Order 66, tortilla chips are here to fill this vacant name.
 With 73g carbs, they won’t fail to execute you out of ketosis.

-- Rice and Beans.
+- Rice and Black Beans.
 They are abundant like clone troopers, but being armed with about 20–40g carbs per serving makes them even more dreadful than those armored snowflakes.